-The Commissioners are currently developing their cash flow management and forecasting arrangements to determine the maximum period for with funds may prudently be committed.
-They are considering the purchase of purpose-built cash flow forecasting software.
-Current forecasts are compiled on a prudent basis to minimise the risk of the Commissioners being force to borrow on unfavourable terms to meet their financial commitments.
-Limits on long-term investments are set by reference to the Authority's medium term financial plan and cash flow forecast.
+The Commissioners are continually developing their cash flow management and forecasting arrangements to determine the maximum period for which funds may prudently be committed.
+Current forecasts are compiled on a prudent basis to minimise the risk of the Commissioners being forced to borrow on unfavourable terms to meet their financial commitments.
+Limits on long-term investments are set by reference to the Commissioners' medium term financial plan and cash flow forecast.